Home : Earlham Summer : Frequent asked questions

 • Earlham College Equestrian Barn Waiver

-All forms must be submitted no later than June 1, 2023.
-Failure to do so would result in removal from Earlham Summer Programs.
+All forms must be submitted no later than July 1, 2024 for participation in Earlham Summer programs.
+Failure to do so would result in removal from Earlham Summer programs.
 Questions and forms can be directed to [email protected].

 Will participants be led or monitored throughout the program?